rvbabilonia/beta-dog/README.md

 ## Usage

-1. To view all the instruments, go to https://beta-dog.herokuapp.com/api/v1/instruments.
+1. To view all the instruments, go to https://beta-dog.vincenzolabs.org/api/v1/instruments.

-2. Available query parameters are `filter` which can be `ALL` (default), `EQUITIES` or `FUNDS` and `order` which can be `DEFAULT` (default), `PE_RATIO` or `EPS`.
+2. Available query parameters are `filter` which can be `ALL` (default), `EQUITIES` or `FUNDS` and `order` which can be `DEFAULT` (default), `PE_RATIO` or `EPS` e.g. https://beta-dog.vincenzolabs.org/api/v1/instruments?filter=EQUITIES&order=EPS.

-3. To view Swagger UI, go to https://beta-dog.herokuapp.com/api/v1/swagger-ui-custom.html.
+3. To view Swagger UI, go to https://beta-dog.vincenzolabs.org/api/v1/swagger-ui-custom.html.